Bicategories in Univalent Foundations: Bicategories and Some Examples

-An \fat{adjoint equivalence} consists of a map $f$ together with an adjoint equivalence structure on $f$.
-The type $\AdjEquiv{a}{b}$ consists of all adjoint equivalences from $a$ to $b$. \end{defi} We call $\eta$ and $\varepsilon$ the unit and counit of the adjunction, and we call $g$ the right adjoint.
+An \fat{adjoint equivalence} consists of a 1-cell $f$ together with an adjoint equivalence structure on $f$.
+The type $\AdjEquiv{a}{b}$ consists of all adjoint equivalences from $a$ to $b$. \end{defi} We call $\eta$ and $\varepsilon$ the unit and counit of the adjoint equivalence, and we call $g$ the right adjoint.
 The prime example of an adjoint equivalence is the identity 1-cell $\id_1(a)$ and we denote it by $\id_1(a) : \AdjEquiv{a}{a}$.
 Sometimes, we write $a \adjequiv b$ for $\AdjEquiv{a}{b}$.

 Before we start our study of univalence, we present some examples of bicategories and preliminary notions from bicategory theory.

 \begin{example}[\coqident{Bicategories.Core.Examples.TwoType}{fundamental_bigroupoid}] Let $X$ be a 2-type.
 Then we define the \fat{fundamental bigroupoid} $\fbg{X}$ to be the bicategory whose 0-cells are inhabitants of $X$, 1-cells from $x$ to $y$ are paths $x = y$, and 2-cells from $p$ to $q$ are higher-order paths $p = q$.
 The operations, such as composition and whiskering, are defined using path induction.
 Every 1-cell is an adjoint equivalence and every 2-cell is invertible. \end{example}